N-Bz/liveplot/README.md

  - `-M`/`--max`: The initial maximum value of the Y axis
  - `--no-auto`: Disable the autoscale feature.
 When given, the `-m`/`--min` and `-M`/`--max` must also be present
  - `--no-auto-memory`: When set, this flag disables the memory part of the autoscaler, meaning that the min/max values of the graph will only be taken from the displayed data.
  - `--csv [separator]`: When set, the input is expected to be in CSV format.
 If the separator is given, it will be used instead of the normal `,`.
-In this mode, if the first line is composed of non-numeric values, it is expected to be the names of each column, and will be used as the labels for each plot.
- - `--columns [col1 [col2 [...]]]` : In SSV/CSV mode, all data are plotted by default.
+ - `--columns [col1 [col2 [...]]]` : All data are plotted by default.
 This argument restricts the plotted columns to the selected one (index starting at 1).
 It can be given multiple times to create multiple figures.
  - `-f`/`--filter`: Filter all inputs based on given regex.
 All lines not matching the filter regex will be discarded, other will have only the first capturing group passed to the plotters.

  # Examples